nol13/fuzzball.js/README.md

 ### Collation and Unicode Stuff

 To use collation when calculating edit distance, set **useCollator** to true.
-Will be ignored if Intl.Collator does not exist in your enviroment. (node 0.10 and under, IE10 and under)

 Setting useCollator to true will have an impact on performance, so if you have really large number of choices may be best to pre-process (i.e. lodash _.deburr) instead if possible.